thoughtworks-jumpstart/react-simple-clock/README.md

 We defined a function component called `Clock` which returns the React element for the clock app.

-We defined a function called `tick` which gets the current date and time and passes it to `Clock` as an attribute and then renders it to the DOM.
+We defined a function called `tick` which gets the current time and passes it to `Clock` as an attribute and then renders it to the DOM.

 Lastly, we use `setInterval()` to call `tick` every one second.